WhaddaMakers/Whaddy-Nightlight/README.md

 ![LightSensCase](./pictures/8.jpg)

-#### Step 5: Measure the aprox length of the cables from the light sensor to the Arduino Nano, and cut them off.
-(See connection diagram)
+#### Step 5: Measure the aprox length of the cables from the light sensor to the Arduino Nano pins (See connection diagram), and cut them off.

 ![LightSensCables](./pictures/9.jpg)